platinasystems/goes/docs/Platina Appliance Head Users Guide.md

     sudo goes upgrade -k -v LATEST -s downloads.platinasystems.com

-### Upgrading GoES
+### Upgrading GOES

     sudo goes upgrade -g -v LATEST -s downloads.platinasystems.com

-### Upgrading Coreboot, Linux Kernel, and GoES in one command
+### Upgrading Coreboot, Linux Kernel, and GOES in one command

     sudo goes upgrade -a -v LATEST -s downloads.platinasystems.com

 ### Updating the BMC Firmware

 ---
-You must upgrade the BMC using the GoES shell on the BMC console.
-It cannot be upgraded using the system GoES shell.
+You must upgrade the BMC using the GOES shell on the BMC console.
+It cannot be upgraded using the system GOES shell.
 For instructions on how to connect to the BMC console, see the section below titled _Getting to the BMC Console_.

 From BMC console CLI, execute the command: